Dear Your Teen,

-NBC’s Today Show once ran a segment titled “Are They Mature Enough?” during which survey results from a variety of parenting questions were discussed.
-One of the questions asked was, “At what age is it okay to date?”
+An NBC Today Show segment titled “Are They Mature Enough?” discussed survey results from a variety of parenting questions, including this one: “At what age is it okay to date?”
 The respondents overwhelmingly chose 16 (74%) as the appropriate age, followed by 14 (23%).
-To me, 16-years-old seems a bit late to begin dating.
-I was 14 when I went out with a boy for the first time and my oldest son was the same age when he began dating.
-What do you think?

 In conclusion, there is no right age.
 Instead, we must look at both our own comfort level and our teen’s comfort level when discussing all matters related to dating.
 And, if it is still a dreadfully uncomfortable topic, then the time isn’t right yet.
 And 14-year-olds would be better served engaging in matters that don’t involve the body, heart, and soul.
 Sixteen is not a magic age either unless you and your teen are ready to talk about the ins and outs of dating.